praveenr2998/Unsupervised-Labelling/README.md

 * The topics generated are send to LLM for labelling
 * The labelling is divided into two stages
     * Good Quality Data
-        * The data is labelled as good quality based on **BERTopic** topic and confidence probability
+        * The data is labelled as good quality based on **BERTopic**'s topic and confidence probability
         * The topics from BERTopic are sent to LLM for labelling
     * Poor Quality Data
         * The data is labelled as poor quality(which has topic -1 and confidence probability below threshold)